Many life insurance policies require a medical exam. If you want to save money on your coverage, here’s a few things you can do to prepare for it.

 You’ll provide a blood and urine sample.
 A resting electrocardiogram (EKG) or additional tests maybe required, depending on your age and the size of the policy.

-The entire exam typically only takes about 30 minutes.
+The entire life insurance exam typically only takes about 30 minutes.

 How Should I Prepare for My Medical Exam?